QubesOS/qubes-doc/Dom0Tools/QvmPrefs.md

 kernelopts
 Accepted values: string, `default`

 VM kernel parameters (available only for PV VMs).
 This can be used to workaround some hardware specific problems (eg for NetVM).
 Setting to `default` will use some reasonable defaults (currently different for VMs with PCI devices and without).
+For VM without PCI devices `default` option means inherit this value from the VM template (if any).
 Some helpful options (for debugging purposes): `earlyprintk=xen`, `init=/bin/bash`

 name
 Accepted values: alphanumerical name